Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.2.0 =

+* Enables international orders to be sent to Shippit
+* Allow for shipping methods to be mapped to "international"
+* Add item level details to the order sync data (name, qty, price, weight)
+* Add item level receive logic to the webhook sync logic ** Includes support for partial shipping and product variations

 = 1.1.13 =

 * Fix an issue whereby the settings form fields logic would load whenever the page being loaded involved the shippit shipping method, settings are now loaded only on the settings page